 However, it should be noted that these figures are a snapshot taken on one night and fall well short of what local agencies report over the course of a year.
-In London alone, 6,508 people were reported sleeping rough during 2013/14.
+In London alone, 8,096 people were seen rough sleeping by outreach workers in 2015/16.

 Rough sleeping, as with homelessness in general, is a particular problem in London.
 In 2008, as a result of campaigning by Crisis and others, the Mayor of London committed to ending rough sleeping by 2012.
 However, despite the support of the Coalition Government, this target has not been met.

 When an individual is contacted by outreach teams or other services working with rough sleepers in London, their details are entered onto the Combined Homelessness and Information Network (CHAIN) database.
-According to CHAIN, 6,508 people slept rough at some point in London during 2013/14, an increase of one per cent on the previous year's total of 6,437 but this is more than double the number six years ago.
+According to CHAIN, 8,096 people slept rough at some point in London during 2015/16, an increase of 7 per cent compared to 2014/15.

 CHAIN also tells us that: